Two linearities for quantum computing in the lambda calculus: No cloning, superpositions and measurement

 The remaining rules in this group deal with a superposition of functions.
 For example, rule \rlinl\ is the sum of functions: A superposition is a sum, therefore, if an argument is given to a sum of functions, it needs to be given to each function in the sum.
 We use a weak reduction strategy (i.e.~reduction occurs only on closed terms), hence the argument $v$ on this rule is closed, otherwise, it could not be typed.
 For example \( x:S(\B),t:\B\Rightarrow\B,u:\B\Rightarrow\B\vdash\pair tux:S(\B) \) is derivable, but \( x:S(\B),t:\B\Rightarrow\B,u:\B\Rightarrow\B\vdash\pair{tx}{ux}:S(\B) \) is not.

 The vector space axioms rules are the directed axioms of vector spaces \cite{ArrighiDowekRTA08,AssafDiazcaroPerdrixTassonValironLMCS14}.
+The rule $\rzeroS$ ensures that each vector space have only one null vector.
 The Modulo AC rules are not proper rewrite rules, but express that we consider the symbol $+$ to be associative and commutative, and hence our rewrite system is {\em rewrite modulo AC}~\cite{PetersonStickelJACM81}.
+As a consequence, the parenthesis are not needed and we may use the notation $\sum_{i=1}^nt_i$. (for example, in rule \rproj).

-Finally, rule \rproj\ is the projection over weighted associative pairs, that is, the projection over a generalization of multisets where the multiplicities are given by complex numbers.
+Rule \rproj\ is the projection over weighted associative pairs, that is, the projection over a generalization of multisets where the multiplicities are given by complex numbers.
 This reduction rule is the only one with a probability different from $1$, and it is given by the square of the modulus of the weights\footnote{We speak about weights and not amplitudes, since the vector may not have norm $1$.
 The projection rule normalizes the vector while reducing.}, implementing this way the quantum measurement over the computational basis.